nessita/configglue/doc/topics/schemas.rst

 overriding it.
 In order to achieve this, in your schema subclass, copy the parent's attribute explicitely, to avoid modifying the parent schema class.
-Option attributes (derived from :class:`~configglue.pyschema.schema.ConfigOption`) will be overridden, as expected.
+Option attributes (derived from :class:`~configglue.pyschema.schema.Option`) will be overridden, as expected.

 For example::